tencentyun/intlcloud-documents/product/计算/云服务器/购买指南/购买公网网络/共享型公网网络计费_intl.md

-#### Purchase procedure
+#### Purchase directions
-To apply for activating this billing method, please submit a [ticket](https://console.cloud.tencent.com/workorder/category/create?level1_id=6&level2_id=7&level1_name=%E8%AE%A1%E7%AE%97%E4%B8%8E%E7%BD%91%E7%BB%9C&level2_name=%E4%BA%91%E6%9C%8D%E5%8A%A1%E5%99%A8%20CVM).
+To activate this billing method, please submit a [ticket](https://console.cloud.tencent.com/workorder/category/create?level1_id=6&level2_id=7&level1_name=%E8%AE%A1%E7%AE%97%E4%B8%8E%E7%BD%91%E7%BB%9C&level2_name=%E4%BA%91%E6%9C%8D%E5%8A%A1%E5%99%A8%20CVM).

 #### Billing description
-- If project-based billing is enabled, the system calculates the total charge for bandwidth package as described above and the average daily bandwidth peak individually for each project (as described in Step 2), and then calculates the charge payable for each project based on the proportions.
+- If project-based billing is enabled, system will calculate total bandwidth package fees as described above.
+The system will calculate the average daily bandwidth peak for each project (as described in Step 2), as well as separate project charges according to their proportions.
-- For the bandwidth package purchased under an ordinary account, the bandwidth fee of the CVM originally prepaid by bandwidth will be returned to the complimentary account according to the number of usage days remaining.
+- For a standard account-purchased bandwidth package, CVM bandwidth fee originally prepaid by bandwidth will be returned to the complimentary account according to the number of remaining usage days.

 #### Example
-Assume that a user activates a bandwidth package on March 1.
-The package takes effect on the day of purchase.
+Suppose a user activates a bandwidth package on March 1.
+The package is effective on the purchase day.
 If the actual average daily bandwidth peak for March is 120 Mbps, then charge=120*108=12,960 CNY.